Proposed Wichita anti-discrimination law faces opposition, confusion as vote nears

 A month after that vote, the leader of the anti-discrimination campaign was evicted after someone set fire to the apartment building where he lived.
 Other advocates either left town or retreated from public life for their personal safety.

-At a City Council meeting Friday, it was unclear why a similar ordinance had been repealed in 1999.
+At a City Council meeting Friday to review the agenda, it was unclear why a similar ordinance had been repealed in 1999.
 And the only solid idea that emerged for helping discrimination victims in Wichita was a suggestion that the city could post phone numbers on its web site for state and federal equal-opportunity commissions.

 The proposed new ordinance would generally ban discrimination citywide on the basis of “actual or perceived age, color, disability, familial status, gender identity, genetic information, national origin or ancestry, race, religion, sex, sexual orientation, veteran status or any other factor protected by law.”